 Do as Much Online Research as Possible

-The process of viewing homes in person will look very different to what it once was.
+The process of viewing homes in person looks very different to what it once was.
 Doing online research ahead of the viewing via platforms like REMAX.ca can help determine that the home in question has true potential to be ‘the one.’

 “You can limit exposure to in-person showings by doing online research to short-list prospective properties for showings, drive through the neighborhood and drive by the property, if possible, as well as leveraging virtual tours and taking a really good look at the listing before requesting a personal viewing.
 Limit any touching during showings, take your own vehicle, and of course, keep your distance,” says a ten-year veteran agent from Regina, SK.

 Buying may be more challenging right now, but that does not mean it’s impossible.
 As a Nanaimo, BC REALTOR® has noted.
 “If you are able to buy, certain things may work in your favour.
-Interest rates are at record lows and fewer buyers means there is a decreased chance of multiple offers, so you may be able to buy the home of your dreams at a lower price!”
+Interest rates are at record lows, so you may be able to buy the home of your dreams!”

 Arming yourself with an agent who has your safety in mind and the tools necessary to adapt to the current climate is an optimal way to move forward in the buying process as effectively and efficiently as possible.

 For more articles from our expert Influencers, click here!